Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part2-creating-embeddings.md

 [T5](https://huggingface.co/docs/transformers/model_doc/t5) is an encoder-decoder model used in natural language processing.
 Typically, you'd use it to perform some kind of task like converting text from English to German, or summarizing a piece of text.
 However, by using the final hidden state of the encoder, you can get an embedding for a piece of text.

-For example (adapted from the HuggingFace "How to get Started" section):
+For example (adapted from the [t5-small](https://huggingface.co/t5-small) HuggingFace page, "How to get Started" section):

 ```py
 from transformers import T5Tokenizer, T5Model